King0311/QuoraLite/README.md

 🧭 App Flow
 Land on the Login/Register page.

 Register as a new user and you'll be redirected to the login page.
+{can consider "Nagendra" and "Pratik0311@" as demo username and password OR you can make it as per your choice}

 Login using your credentials.